-• Disclosures by students of their exposure to the extremist actions, views or materials of others outside of school, such as in their homes or community groups.

-· Graffiti symbols, writing or art work promoting extremist messages or images

-• Students accessing extremist material online, including through social networking sites

-• Parental reports of changes in behaviour, friendship or actions and requests for assistance

-• Partner schools, local authority services, and police reports of issues affecting students in other schools or settings

-- Students voicing opinions drawn from extremist ideologies and narratives - Use of extremist or 'hate' terms to exclude others or incite violence

-• Intolerance of difference, whether secular or religious or, in line with our equalities policy, views based on, but not exclusive to, gender, disability, homophobia, race, colour or culture

-- Attempts to impose extremist views or practices on others - Anti-Western or Anti-British views
+- Disclosures by learners of their exposure to the extremist actions, views or materials of others outside of school, such as in their homes or community groups. - Graffiti symbols, writing or art work promoting extremist messages or images - Learners accessing extremist material online, including through social networking sites - Parental reports of changes in behaviour, friendship or actions and requests for assistance - Partner schools, local authority services, and police reports of issues affecting learners in other schools or settings - Learners voicing opinions drawn from extremist ideologies and narratives - Use of extremist or 'hate' terms to exclude others or incite violence - Intolerance of difference, whether secular or religious or, in line with our equalities policy, views based on, but not exclusive to, gender, disability, homophobia, race, colour or culture - Attempts to impose extremist views or practices on others - Anti-Western or Anti-British views

-Our school will closely follow any locally agreed procedure as set out by the Local Authority and/or Staffordshire Safeguarding Children Board, including agreed processes and criteria for safeguarding individuals vulnerable to extremism and radicalisation.
+Thomas Alleyne's High School will closely follow any locally agreed procedure as set out by the Local Authority and/or Staffordshire Safeguarding Children Board, including agreed processes and criteria for safeguarding individuals susceptible to extremism and radicalisation.